Webhooks

 - Updates the instance’s

-lastSeenAttimestamp - Sets health status to HEALTHY
+lastSeenAttimestamp. - Sets health status to

-- Returns any pending config updates
+PROVISIONINGinstances toRUNNING. - Returns any pending configuration updates (e.g., new agent personas).